starnowski/posjsonhelper/text/README.md

 It holds mostly the names of hibernate function names used in project.
 To know how to create it please see [the right section in main document](../README.md#hibernate-context)

+#### Text operator wrapper  '@@'

+TextOperatorFunction is component that wraps Postgres [text operator](https://www.postgresql.org/docs/9.4/textsearch-intro.html).
+Beside of the to_tsvector function, this operator is necessary to do text search.
+The usage is going to be presented in below examples.